Sofia Kawawa: Political career

 Kawawa’s position as the wife of a high-profile politician allowed her to enter politics more easily.
 The emphasis on motherhood had an especially significant impact given that women needed enough power to break through male-dominated careers.
 Women often put aside their professional goals to take care of children and the home, while men were able to leave and financially support the family.
 Kawawa succeeded Bibi Titi as chairman of the UWT in 1967 and established herself as a strong advocate for women’s rights.
 She fought for more equitable access to education for girls and adults and paid maternity leave for all working women, and criticized Islamic rules such as polygamy.
 Tanzanian women supported Kawawa as chairman until 1990.
 Kawawa redefined the role of women in Tanzanian society through the UWT and sought to improve the lives of girls through social development.

 Mama Kawawa and other activists had a slogan saying "It must be from the grassroots stems".
 She campaigned for women to be leaders.
 She helped Anna Abdallah and Gertrude Mongella become members of parliament.

-This is the fruits of her work of planting 50/50 seeds that today activists and politicians want women and men's participation to be 50/50.